widdix/learn-iam-policy/README.md

 Labs helping you to learn how write IAM policies following the least privilege principle.

+Are you looking for an instructor-led workshop based on these labs?
+Say [hello@widdix.net](mailto:hello@widdix.net).

 ## Introduction

 We are using `<Variable>` to indicate that you should replace parts of the instructions with a variable.